Medical Marijuana in Texas

 Georgetown Lawyer Discusses Medical Marijuana in Texas

 If you have been charged with any kind of cannabis-related offense in Central Texas despite your marijuana being necessary for medical purposes, it is in your best interest to retain legal counsel as soon as possible.
-Law Office of Price & Wiggins, P.C. represents residents of and visitors to such communities as Georgetown, Temple, Round Rock, Cedar Park, Killeen, Liberty Hill, and many surrounding areas of Williamson County and Bell County.
+Law Office of Michael J. Price, P.C. represents residents of and visitors to such communities as Georgetown, Temple, Round Rock, Cedar Park, Killeen, Liberty Hill, and many surrounding areas of Williamson County and Bell County.

 Georgetown criminal defense attorney Michael J. Price can investigate all the circumstances surrounding your case and fight to possibly get the criminal charges reduced or dismissed.
 Call (512) 354-1880 today to receive a free, confidential consultation that will allow our firm to review your case and help you understand all of your legal options.